rachelvansciver/SAACO3/well_architected_framework/Pillars.md

 ### Small changes
 - Design processes to be updated regularly
 - small increments
-- when possible use backword copatabilty
+- when possible use backward compatibility
 ### Refine ops frequently
 - look to improve
 - use game days